mk-fg/reliable-discord-client-irc-daemon/README.rst

 Such strict behavior is designed to avoid any unintentional mis-translations, and highlighting wrong person should generally only be possible via misspelling.

-Will also make it impossible to send any string matching specified regexp, yet not intended to be a discord user mention, so pick regexp carefully.
+Related ``msg-mention-re-ignore`` option can also be used to skip some non-mention things from being treated as such, that'd otherwise be picked-up by first regexp, stripping capturing groups from them too, which can be used to e.g. undo escaping.

-"msg-mention-re" can be set to an empty value to disable such translation entirely.
+Set ``msg-mention-re`` to an empty value to disable all this translation entirely.

-Note that discord user lists can be quite massive (10K+ users), are not split by channel, and are not intended to be pre-fetched on the client, only queried for completions or visible parts, which doesn't map well to irc.
+Note that discord user lists can be quite massive (10K+ users), are not split by channel, and are not intended to be pre-fetched on the client, only queried for completions or visible parts, which doesn't map well to irc, hence all this magic.

 .. _python "re" syntax: https://docs.python.org/3/library/re.html#regular-expression-syntax